alexandreMesle/CommandLine/README.md

 # CommandLine

 Framework for building command-line user interfaces.
-Through menus and options, it allows developpers to quickly develop a back-end user interface.
+Through menus and options, it allows developers to quickly set up a back-end user interface.

 # How to use it

-The framework organises the user dialog between menus and options.
+The framework organizes the user dialog between menus and options.
 It allows the user to navigate through menus.
-In each menu, the user choses an option, the selection of an option triggers an action.
+In each menu, the user chooses an option, the selection of an option triggers an action.

 ## Menus and options